Guaranteed to last

 All you need to do is to simply send us an email and write a short explanation, add a picture of the beeskin and a scan or picture of your receipt where we can see the date of purchase.
 We will be in touch within 36 hours.

 Would you like to get in touch now?
 Send us a message now.

 Our cotton is an organic cotton which, as well as the print, is certified organic according to the highest standard of GOTS (read above for more details).
 We believe that it is important to source our raw materials as close as possible.
-For that reason we decided to buy our raw fabric in Turkey rather than further away for cheaper prices.
+For that reason we decided to buy our raw fabric in Turkey and Spain rather than further away for cheaper prices.

 The fabric is produced especially for us based on our requirements and experience.
 Since the fabric is a loosely woven, 100% cotton fabric, your food can breathe, but is still protected from drying out.

 Just as our fabric and resin, our jojoba oil is certified organic.
 Despite its name, jojoba oil is not actually an oil, but a wax with many great properties.

 At room temperature it is liquid and soft, but becomes hard at cold temperatures.
 The oil prevents the wax coating of your beeskins from cracking in the refrigerator.
 You can even put your beeskin into the freezer.
 When removed from the cold, it will turn soft again.
 Due to the jojoba oil, the wax coating can handle these differences in temperatures easily.

 The jojoba tree grows in deserts since it prefers hot and dry conditions.
 Our jojoba oil comes from from non-occupied areas in Israel.

 Often times we are asked, why we use Jojoba oil and not another oil such as coconut.
 Please have a look at this statement from us.